ethanabrooks/dissertation/adpp.typ

 The final step is to choose an action.
 Having modelled the rollout, we compute the value estimate as the discounted sum of rewards in the rollout (@line:return).
-Repeating this process of modelling rollouts and computing value estimates for each action in pool of candidate actions, we simply choose the action with the highest value estimate:
+Repeating this process of modelling rollouts and computing value estimates for each action in a set of candidate actions, we simply choose the action with the highest value estimate:
 $arg max_(Act in Actions) QValue(History_t, Act)$.